frontendpatterns/frontendpatterns.dev/src/content/patterns/query.md

 ---
 # Query Strategy

-Select DOM elements using accessible queries that mirror user interaction.

 ## Problem

 Without this pattern, the premise that selecting DOM elements using accessible queries that mirror user interaction falls apart, and small changes trigger cascading regressions.